 Over a period of time your iPhone can get clogged with junk items and unwanted cached files.
-Hence, it makes sense to Clear Cache on iPhone or iPad from time to time, in order to improve their performance and make them run faster.
+Hence, the need to Clear Cache on iPhone from time to time, in order to improve its performance.

 Clear Cache on iPhone or iPad

-This is especially true on older models of iPhone and iPad, which can indicate a noticeable difference in performance, once you clear Cache and get rid of unwanted memory hogging files.
+This is especially true in case of older models of iPhone and iPad, on which you can see a noticeable difference in performance, once you clear Cache and get rid of unwanted memory hogging files.

-On newer iPhones, clearing the Cache helps in freeing up memory, which in turn improves the performance of your device and helps you get more out of your iPhone.
+On newer iPhones, clearing the Cache helps in freeing up memory, which leads to improvement in the performance of your device and helps you get more out of your device.

-So, let us go ahead and take a look at the steps to Clear Cache on iPhone or iPad and see if this helps in improving the performance of these devices.
+So, let us go ahead and take a look at the steps to Clear Safari and App Cache on your iPhone or iPad.

-Whenever you visit websites using the Safari browser on your iPhone, it invariably stores logos, images, CSS and other cachable data from those websites.
+Whenever you visit websites using the Safari browser on your iPhone, it invariably stores images, CSS, logos and other catchable data from those websites.

-This function in Safari and other web browsers is designed to speed up delivery of web pages by loading resources from the browser cache, instead of downloading them all over again from the web servers.
+This function in Safari is designed to speed up delivery of web pages by loading resources from the browser cache, instead of downloading them all over again from the web servers.

 1. Open Settings on your iPhone or iPad.